mtngrown/mtngrown.github.io/source/2014/09/01/bloody-march-turn-4.html.markdown

 In fact, if CA is "fantasy," it's no more or no less fantasy than Victory Games popular Fleet series, which clearly (and thankfully!) models hypothetical conflicts.

+Here's my impression after spending a bit of time with the game:

+* The rules are very clear to me, and contain a *lot* of worked examples.
+Bear in mind I do network application development for day job, so rules with this sort of clarity and precision are a welcome change from what I deal with day-to-day at work (where quality is correlated to WTFs/minute).

+* Handling insurgent activation and deactivation is critically important, and allows hit and run technique. *Poof* call up a unit or three of insurgents, do some hit and run (insurgents immune to ezocs), and *poof* stand them down for future reactivation.
+Opponent can't eliminate what's not on the board.
+CA models this much more explicitly than the COIN games.

+* All the accounting information is on the *single* map, really important for me as my table is about 2' x 3' Having record tracks off-map is a major pain.

+* Mark Herman helped develop it. =)

+CA isn't for everyone, but I like it, and as noted above, would be delighted to acquire a spare copy for parts.